patrulek/TrojanBotProxy/README.md

 Program will load `config.toml` file and then try to log in to Telegram account.
 User will be asked for login code and 2FA code (if setup for account).
 After successful authentication, user will be repeatadly asked for a token address to buy by bot.
 Inserting `quit` or `exit` will disconnect session and terminate program.

-Application will always use the first button on the third row from the bot message, if so many buttons are found
+Application will always use the first button on the third row from the bot message, if so many buttons are found, unless `-autobuy` flag is set to true.

 ![picrel](assets/img/image.png)

 ## Sample output

+* `-autobuy=false`

 ```console
 Enter code: 45956